fedorrik/scrapper/README.md

 These python scripts are used for data analysis and visualization in the SCRAPPY article

 ### Dependencies
-Python libraries: FlowCytometryTools numpy pandas matplotlib seaborn
+Python libraries: FlowCytometryTools numpy pandas matplotlib seaborn scipy

 FlowCytometryTools doesn't work with python3.10, so use 3.9, 3.8 etc